wmy-m/laromicsHZ/README.md

 phenotypic species differences.
 Calculations and bioinformatic analyses were performed at sciCORE (http://scicore.unibas.ch/) scientific computing center at University of Basel.

 ## Phenotypic data analyses
 Phenotypic data was retrieved from past studies (NA: Bell 1996 The Condor; EU: Gay et al. 2007 Molecular Ecology, Gat et al. 2009 Heredity, Neubauer et al. 2009 The Auk) and merged with our recent fieldwork data.
-The R script is filed under __Pheno__ folder.
+The R scripts are filed under __Pheno__ folder.

 Size traits were first standarisded and PCA was conducted on the phenotype dataset using `prcomp` in R. Linear discriminant analysis was carried out, with allopatric population used as test population.
 This was ran on a local computer.